brevzin/brevzin.github.io/_posts/2022-05-17-optional-assignment.md

 // ... etc. ...
 ```

 This approach is safe, in the sense that the only types that would use copy-assign would be the ones that explicitly opted in to such support.
-But there are very many such types.
+But there are very, very, very many such types.
 This just seems _incredibly_ tedious.
 This problem isn't particularly unique to `Optional` either.
 It's somewhat general to any wrapper type.

 A third approach might be: forget it.
 Just unconditionally do destroy + copy-construct for all types.
 Including `Optional<string>`.
 Sure, we pessimize copy-assignment compared to the theoretical best.
 But we have a simple design that is definitely semantically correct for all types, and that is very important.
 How significant is copy-assignment anyway?
 Note that move-assignment, even in the destroy + copy-construct model, is still fine.
 Is the added benefit of improved performance sufficient for the added complexity of having to have an opt-in trait to get that performance (or the added pain of having some types having the wrong semantics)?

-A fourth approach might be: forget it differently.
+A fourth approach might be: forget it, just differently.
 As in, delete copy assignment.
 I'm not sure that this is necessarily better than simply unconditional destroy + copy construct.
 You avoid some operations being more expensive than you might expect, but then some operations just don't work when you'd expect them to.
 Not sure it's necessarily the right trade-off.

 ### Conclusion